 The People and Place Leadership group have influenced and shaped the priorities in the Plan 4 Kirkcaldy Area.
-Elected Members were consulted on the original allocations and the new proposals will be discussed at a member's workshop before the committee meeting.

 - 1.1 On 25th August 2022, the Cabinet Committee agreed to allocate £10 million of revenue balances as a Community Recovery Fund.
 Further to this, the subsequent Cabinet Committee meeting on 22nd September approved the 'Help with Cost of Living: Extending Community Support' report which set out a general approach and criteria for the Fund, including the allocation of £9m across the seven Area Committees.
-Kirkcaldy Area received an allocation of £1.36m as part of this allocation. - 1.2 The specific criteria for the fund was as follows; - Projects should link to Local Community Plan priorities. - Projects should take account of Plan for Fife recovery priorities (Community Wealth Building, Tackling Poverty, Economic Recovery, Climate). - Projects should provide assessment of benefit to ensure no unintended consequences.
+Kirkcaldy Area has received an allocation of £1.36m as part of this allocation. - 1.2 The specific criteria for the fund was as follows; - Projects should link to Local Community Plan priorities. - Projects should take account of Plan for Fife recovery priorities (Community Wealth Building, Tackling Poverty, Economic Recovery, Climate). - Projects should provide assessment of benefit to ensure no unintended consequences.

-2.0 Project Summary and Update
+2.0 Project Summary Information and Update